9 Steps to Perfect Health – #8: Get More Sleep

 You cannot be healthy without adequate sleep.
 Period.

-Unfortunately for us, the body hasn’t forgotten the importance of sleep.
-It’s absolutely essential for basic maintenance and repair of the neurological, endocrine, immune, musculoskeletal and digestive systems.
-The hormone melatonin naturally increases after sundown and during the night in a normal circadian rhythm, which increases immune cytokine function and helps protect us agains infection.
+The hormone melatonin naturally increases after sundown and during the night in a normal circadian rhythm, which increases immune cytokine function and helps protect us against infection.
 (This is why you’re so likely to get a cold or flu after not sleeping well for a few nights.)

 In fact, sleep is so important to our overall health that total sleep deprivation has been proven to be fatal: lab rats denied the chance to rest die within two to three weeks.